lambdaclass/curse_of_mirra/docs/src/fluid_gameplay.md

 ### Assumptions

 One last important thing: even though it's called client prediction, the client isn't predicting anything.
 Predictions can go wrong, this can't; we are actively relying on the server always applying our commands.
 If, for some reason, that does not happen, the client gets desynced from the server.
 This is important.
 At some point we considered making the server only apply one movement command per tick, discarding the rest.
-Had we done that, client prediction would have broken, because the client would've had no way of knowing which updates were going to be applied and which ones weren't.
+Had we done that, client prediction would have broken, because the client would've had no way of knowing which commands were going to be applied and which ones weren't.

 ## Naive movement code (use latest update to set position)